 What is hominy?

-If you aren’t familiar with hominy, it is dried field corn (not sweet corn) that has been soaked in an alkaline solution through a process called nixtamalization.
-This process softens the tough exterior so it can be removed making the corn nutritious and edible.
+If you aren’t familiar with hominy, it is dried field corn (not sweet corn) that has been soaked in an alkaline solution called lye (which is calcium hydroxide) through a process called nixtamalization.
+The soaking process softens the tough exterior so it can be removed making the corn nutritious and edible.

 Hominy is at the heart of Mexican cuisine but also a Southern staple as well.
-Hominy casserole and hominy au gratin are popular dishes in the South, not to mention grits.
+Hominy casserole topped with cheddar cheese and hominy au gratin made with sour cream and bacon are popular dishes in the South, not to mention grits.

 In Spanish, hominy is called pozole so you will sometimes see it labeled as such.
 It is the ingredient that gives Pozole, the iconic Mexican chicken and hominy soup its name.
 In Mexico they grow a specific variety of corn which is called pozole specifically for the soup, Pozole, but it is impossible to find in the US, so we use hominy.
 What’s not impossible?
 Me using the word pozole five times in the same paragraph.